AdVerhoeven/Lodestone_teleport/README.md

 ### Item changes

-* Using a compass on a lodestone will change its name and lore.
+- Using a compass on a lodestone will change its name and lore.
+- The lore and name changes are done using item modifiers.
+Vanilla dimensions have some unique colors and the specific dimension text can be changed using a resourcepack with a lang folder.
+Any non-vanilla dimensions use the lodestone_compass.lore.other.
+- Adding custom dimension lore/color can be done by changing the corresponding item_modifier files.
-* Sneaking while holding a compass that is lodestone tracked will teleport the player to the target location (does not require the name/lore)
+- Sneaking while holding a compass that is lodestone tracked will teleport the player to the target location (does not require the name/lore)

 ### Advancements